cncf/techdocs/assessments/0006-gateway-api.md

 - The main task with information architecture is conceptualization and development as the documents are currently in different places.
 The following areas would establish a foundation:

-    –TODO: need to oragize the subsections–
+    –TODO: need to organize the subsections–

     **Update: prepared a miro board [https://miro.com/app/board/uXjVO_1cS9k=/](https://miro.com/app/board/uXjVO_1cS9k=/)**